Poland and the World Bank: Recent World Bank Engagements

-As a consequence of Poland's relatively successful transition to the market, World Bank engagement with Poland in the 2000s was limited to efforts to wean Poland off of its reliance on coal: Green Investment Scheme, Coal Mine Closure Project, Poland Puck Wind Farm Project, etc. After the Global Financial Crisis, Poland was one of the few countries that emerged without experiencing negative economic growth despite a general negative correlation between the extent of Neoliberal reforms and economic growth after the Global Financial Crisis for post-Communist states.
+As a consequence of Poland's relatively successful transition to the market, World Bank engagement with Poland in the 2000s was limited to efforts to wean Poland off of its reliance on coal: Green Investment Scheme, Coal Mine Closure Project, Poland Puck Wind Farm Project, etc. After the 2008 financial crisis, Poland was one of the few countries that emerged without experiencing negative economic growth despite a general negative correlation between the extent of Neoliberal reforms and economic growth after the 2008 financial crisis for post-Communist states.
 Consequently, Poland did not receive much attention from the International Financial Institutions since other members of the Eurozone were more adversely impacted.

 Despite robust growth, the WBG and IMF are concerned that Poland’s aging population will portend an economic slowdown.
 While the World Bank has worked on projects with the Polish government that focused on stabilizing public finances by cutting government debt, Poland's governing party, Law and Justice pledged to increase healthcare spending by 41 billion USD by 2024.
 By comparison, healthcare spending was 21.3 billion USD in 2016.

 Additionally, the WBG and Poland have worked together to alleviate pollution in Poland.
 Poland has 33 of the EU’s 50 most polluted cities which the NY Times attributes to its reliance on coal for energy.
 In response, the World Bank has supported numerous clean energy, pollution management, and environmental projects in Poland.
 Despite support from the World Bank, Polish citizens continue to suffer from the adverse effects of pollution.
 By the World Bank's own estimates, 25,000-50,000 Poles die prematurely from respiratory issues attributable to pollution.
 Despite projects intended to expand alternative energy capabilities in Poland, 93% of Poland's energy is currently met by coal energy.